 Commutable from Coastal Maine Points

-Canterbury is located in the center of N.H., which makes it 1-2 hours from most points of interest in the state—whether it’s the Lakes and Mountains region or the Seacoast area.
+Canterbury is located in the center of N.H., which makes it 1-2 hours from most points of interest in the state.
+Including the Lakes and Mountains region or the Seacoast area.
 Coastal Southern Maine—with well-known ports such as Portland—are also just over an hour’s drive, with an international airport located right there.
 Those traveling from Portland and nearby towns have a few options when traveling west: Route 101W, Route 202W, or Route 4W.

 Proudly Serving New England and Nearby